Norfolk: Roudham

 Historical Geography

-Roudham is in Shropham hundred.
+Roudham is in Shropham Hundred.

 History

-- Barry, P.J.S. and Barry, Miriam
+- Barry, Peter J.S.; and Barry, Miriam

 - Roudham: a Breckland Deserted Mediaeval Village re-visited.